ilanashapiro/cse230-final-project/kyle-readme-draft.md

 ### Project Description
 We will create a command-line application that helps users learn to type.
 The application will
-1. Give users an easy and fun environment to work on their typeing.
+1. Give users an easy and fun environment to work on their typing.
 2. Provide users with a curriculum of prompts to allow users to gradually develop their typing skills.
-3. Gradually reveal mezmorizing images as the user types to make typing fun, mysterious, artistic, and more!
+3. Gradually reveal mesmerizing images as the user types to make typing fun, mysterious, artistic, and more!

 ### Project Motivation
 We all have a friend whose typing is painful to watch.